Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Global Functions & Variables.md

 - `modulePath` - The given module to load; Starts outside the `mods` folder directory.

 ### load(code:String)
-Recieves the Lua code from the arguement and parses it into a real Lua code.
+Receives the Lua code from the argument and parses it into a real Lua code.
 The code that will be loaded is inside a function; Returns a `function`.

 - `code` - The code from the `string` to be parse into real Lua code.